 - asymmetrical growth of the face and jaw

 Improving dental health in Wichita with Dillehay Orthodontics

 As important as it is to be able to recognize the kind of common dental problems we’ve outlined above, it’s equally important to work with an experienced and qualified orthodontist to correct them.

 At Dillehay Orthodontics, we have the best of both worlds: two orthodontists who are able to mix years of experience with enthusiasm and a passion for the most current orthodontic techniques and technologies.
 Our treatment options range from traditional metal braces to surgical orthodontics, and everything in between.
 We’ve got a talented team who are dedicated to working with every patient in creating a comfortable environment for a stress-free experience every time you walk through our doors!

-With conveniently located offices in East and West Wichita and Derby, as well as satellite offices in Arkansas City and Newton, you can be sure that when you visit Dillehay Orthodontics, your care is in the hands of highly-trained orthodontists who are supported by staff members with respect and experience in their field.
+With conveniently located offices in East and West Wichita and Derby, as well as satellite offices in Arkansas City and Pratt, you can be sure that when you visit Dillehay Orthodontics, your care is in the hands of highly-trained orthodontists who are supported by staff members with respect and experience in their field.
 If you’re in Wichita or the surrounding area, and you or your child are dealing with any of these common dental problems, call us or click here to schedule your initial consultation with one of our orthodontists.
 Remember that although most orthodontic treatments are easier for children and teens, adult patients are seeking treatment increasingly often, and there’s never a bad time to fix your bad bite.
 If you’ve got the time, we’ve got the treatment for you, so get in touch with us today!